joshpeterson/summa/book/first_part/treatise_on_the_angels/of_the_angels_knowledge_of_material_things/prologue.md

 (3) Whether they know the future?
 (4) Whether they know secret thoughts?
 (5) Whether they know all mysteries of grace?

-* Whether The Angels Know Material Things?
-* Whether An Angel Knows Singulars?
-* Whether Angels Know The Future?
-* Whether Angels Know Secret Thoughts?
-* Whether The Angels Know The Mysteries Of Grace?